 The Volvo XC90 has auto braking issues

 Overall, the 2016 Volvo XC90 received the highest number of complaints.
 This was the first year of the latest redesign of the car.
-Along with a new interior, the XC90 also received a new generation of four-cylinder engines.
+Along with a new interior, the XC90 received a new generation of four-cylinder engines.
 Both the T5 and T6 are turbocharged, and there’s a twin-turbo combined with two electric motors in the hybrid version.

 The new engines functioned normally, but some drivers had problems with the XC90’s auto braking system.
 The automatic emergency brakes would engage by themselves as the car was in motion, often at highway speeds.
 This problem usually occurs when the car has 12,000 miles on the odometer.
 However, one driver reported that the emergency brakes became an issue at just 900 miles.

 The XC90 was included.
-According to the recall, the problem was a missing software code that needs to be fixed with a computer update.
+According to the recall, the problem was a missing software code that needed to be fixed with a computer update.
 Drivers experiencing this issue can have their vehicles serviced beginning in May.

 Transmission failure in the Volvo XC90